konfuzio-ai/konfuzio-sdk/docs/web/api-v3.md

   --data '{"revised": true, "is_correct": false}'
 ```

-Once there are no unrevised annotations left in the document, the document is considered _reviewed_.
+Once there are no unrevised Annotations left in the document, the document is considered _reviewed_.

 ### Post-process a document: split, rotate and sort pages

 We offer a [postprocess endpoint](https://app.konfuzio.com/v3/swagger/#/documents/documents_postprocess_create)
-that allows you to change uploaded documents in three ways, which can be combined into a single API request:
+that allows you to change uploaded Documents in three ways, which can be combined into a single API request:

-- _Split_: divide a document into two or more documents, with the same total number of pages.
+- _Split_: divide a Document into two or more Documents, with the same total number of pages.
 Note: you cannot join
-  documents that have been split.
+  documents that have been split, you will have to upload a new Document.
-- _Rotate_: change the orientation of one or more pages in a document, in multiple of 90 degrees.
+- _Rotate_: change the orientation of one or more pages in a Document, in multiple of 90 degrees.
 - _Sort_: change the order of the pages in a document.

-The endpoint accepts a list of objects, each one representing a single output document.
+The endpoint accepts a list of objects, each one representing a single output Document.
 (If you're not using the
 splitting functionality, this list should only contain one document).
 The `pages` property you send determines the
-content of the document.
+content of the Document.

-### Download the OCR version of an uploaded document
+### Download the OCR version of an uploaded Document

-After uploading a document, the Konfuzio server also creates an OCR version of it with indexed and selectable text.
+After uploading a Document, the Konfuzio server also creates a PDF OCR version of it with indexed and selectable text.
 This version is also used to generate images for each page for our SmartView functionality.
 If you need it, you can
-download this OCR version of the document: the `file_url` property of the
+download this OCR version of the Document: the `file_url` property of the
 [document retrieve endpoint](https://app.konfuzio.com/v3/swagger/#/documents/documents_retrieve) contains the URL to it
 (relative to the Konfuzio installation: on the main server, `/doc/show/123/` would become
 `https://app.konfuzio.com/doc/show/123/`); to access it, you need to be authenticated, so you would need a request like